 The Explorer 2.0 also has features of the previous model Explorer XL, namely a wider frame (61 mm), length (135 mm), and nose bridge (11 mm).
 Our reviewer who tested the Explorer XL particularly liked the fit and natural ventilation of the design.

-As a bonus, the Explorer 2.0 also comes with removable side shields for extreme conditions and a cord to keep these sunnies in place.
+As a bonus, the Explorer 2.0 also has removable side shields for extreme conditions and a cord to keep these sunnies in place.

 Read More: 7 Basic Tips To Train the Mountaineer in You